dmuso/gravytrain/README.md

-# .NET Core 2.1 / Docker / Nancy
-## Lightweight Microservice Starter
+# Gravy Train

-An easy way to get started with .NET Core and Nancy running in Docker.
+An easy way to get a lightweight API microservice started with .NET Core and Nancy running in Docker.

 ### Project objectives